julienetie/wavefront/docs/events.md

 ...
 })
 ```
 The global-object is typically the `document` or `window` object.

+### events.setPending
 If an iframe is required the `pending` primitive should be used until the iframe is available, then it can be set using
 `events.setPending`
 ```javascript
 import { pending } from './vendor/wavefront.js'